optilude/pump-monitor/README.txt

 - Low-confidence readings are logged but not sent to Home Assistant

 **Validity Indicators:**
+- `/temperature_published` - Boolean indicating if temperature was published this cycle
-- `/temperature_valid` - Boolean indicating if current temperature is trustworthy
+- `/reading_failed` - Boolean indicating if LED or temperature detection failed
-- `/available` - Sensor availability status for Home Assistant
+- `/available` - Sensor availability status (online unless detection failed)
 - `/detection_quality` - Detailed metrics for troubleshooting

 **Detection Quality Metrics:**